My music emerges from the following aesthetic axioms and compositional techniques.

 - Brian Eno, Before and After Science

-To reformulate this conception of motivicity: The integrity of the pre-given materials that I adapt as the bases for subsequent elaboration is of paramount importance to my compositional process.
-In working with and on sound in such a way, certain principles guide my music - principles that may be illustrated by heuristics adapted from the realm of philosophy.
+To reformulate the foregoing conception of motivicity: The integrity of the pre-given sounds that I adapt as the bases for subsequent elaboration is of paramount importance to my compositional process.
+In working with and on sound in such a way, certain principles guide my music - principles that may be illustrated by heuristics adapted from the realm of philosophy and aesthetics.

-Practically, in attending to the qualities immanent to the samples I adapt through processes of recombinant transformation, I am guided by methods of phenomenological reduction and eidetic variation that were pioneered by German philosopher Edmund Husserl (1859-1939).
-Theoretically, in elaborating from individual samples the form of a given composition in toto, I am guided by the relationship between time and identity as refracted through the concept of "duration" that figures centrally in the work of the French philosopher Henri Bergson (1859-1941).
-Finally, subtending the compositional attitude exemplified by these heuristic devices is a perpetual consciousness of musical sound as the physical ornamentation of metaphysical order that is itself central to the teachings of Pythagoras (c570-495).
+Practically, in attending to the qualities immanent to sounds I adapt via processes of recombinant transformation, I am guided by the methods of phenomenological reduction and eidetic variation pioneered by the German philosopher Edmund Husserl (1859-1939).
+Theoretically, in working out from individual samples the form of a given composition in toto, I am guided by the relationship between time and identity ensuant to the idea of "duration" that figures centrally in the work of the French philosopher Henri Bergson (1859-1941).
+Finally, beneath the compositional approach exemplified in equal measure by these two heuristics is a principled consciousness of musical sound understood as the physical ornamentation of metaphysical order that is itself notably operative in the teachings of Pythagoras (c570-495).

-The term "phenomenon" is thus to be understood in its etymological sense as the "appearance" of the object of perception to the experiencing mind.
-As a consequence, phenomenological inquiry, in contrast to a great many other schools of thought, establishes as ineradicably constitutive the role of the observing subject to whom the object of perception appears.
-Accordingly, it adopts not part but whole as its point of departure, presupposing not the isolation of objects and subjects from one another but their mutual interdependence.
+The term "phenomenon," in both my work and in Husserl's, then, is therefore to be understood in its etymological sense as the "appearance" of an object of perception to the experiencing mind.
+Consequently, phenomenological inquiry, in contrast to not a few competing schools of thought, establishes as ineradicably constitutive the role of the observing subject to whom the object of perception is disclosed.
+Accordingly, it adopts not the part but the whole as point of departure, presupposing not the isolation of objects and subjects from one another, but their mutual and radical interdependence.

 These facts have methodological ramifications.
 Specifically, rather than to break an object down into constituent parts in analytic fashion, a phenomenologist seeks to apprehend it as a synthetic whole by systematically exploring its many aspects.
 This is why Husserl terms his dual processes "eidetic variation" and "phenomenological reduction" - the latter involves "reduction" insofar as in such an investigation a phenomenon undergoes a process of estrangement from its original context that results in the shedding of its non-essential properties, and the former entails "variation" insofar as one must continually alter one’s perspective on the object under consideration in order to open oneself to the possibility of apprehending its essence.

-In fact, "clock time" is itself a misnomer, since what goes by that name is not really "time" strictu sensu but rather an atemporal consequence of the application of spatial logic to "real time" - i.e. durational time.
+In fact, "clock time" is a misnomer, seeing as what goes by that name is not really "time" strictu sensu but rather an atemporal consequence of the misapplication of spatial logic to "real time" - i.e. durational time.
 Only in spatialized modes of perception, in other words, do we number things as quantitative multiplicities.
-Moreover, were we never to apply a spatial lens to the indivisible flow of time, we would never be able to think of lived experience as constituted by discrete moments separable one from the other.
-In durational time, then, multiplicity is by necessity qualitative, and each entity inhabiting durational time is constituted a priori in radical uniqueness.
+Moreover, were we never to apply a spatial lens to the indivisible flow of time, we would never be able to conceive of lived experience as made up of discrete moments separable one from the other.
+In durational time, then, multiplicity is by necessity qualitative, and each entity inhabiting durational time is constituted a priori by its radical uniqueness.

 One more consequence of Bergson’s distinction between "clock time" and "durational time" is that the existence of any such thing as repetition distinct from variation is precluded.
-Otherwise put, repetition as enacted in durational time - as is done paradigmatically in music - ought not to be conceived of as the reproduction of imperfect copies of an ideal essence.
-Rather, the accretion of experience via aesthesis by the perceiving subject necessarily transforms the phenomenon repeated.
-Otherwise put, no two experiences of the "same" phenomenon are in fact themselves "the same," seeing as we bring the cumulative total of our experiences, which is ever growing, to each and every new situation.
+Otherwise put, repetition as enacted in durational time - as is done paradigmatically in music - ought not to be conceived of as the reproduction of so many copies of an ideal essence.
+Rather, the accretion of experiences by the perceiving subject via aesthesis necessarily transforms the phenomenon repeated.
+Otherwise put, no two experiences of the "same" phenomenon are in fact themselves "the same," since we bring the sum total of our experiences, which is ever growing, to each and every new situation.

-In my music, then, Bergson’s notion of duration and Husserl’s methods of eidetic variation and phenomenological reduction serve as lodestars guiding the implementation of compositional techniques aimed at revealing the essence of musical phenomena as dynamically emergent rather than categorically asserted entities.
+In my music, then, Bergson’s notion of duration, coupled with Husserl’s methods of eidetic variation and phenomenological reduction, serve as lodestars guiding the implementation of compositional techniques aimed at revealing the essence of musical phenomena as dynamically emergent, as opposed to categorically asserted, entities.

-Aesthetic unity (in our case, perception of the compositional idea) thus occurs as a synthesis of consciousness emerging in durational time - that is, as a moment of cumulative insight by virtue of which the essence of a given totality comes into perceptibility while its individual components simultaneously stand out in their morphological uniqueness.
-As it happens, Medieval European thinkers experienced and conceived of this mode of aesthesis as anagoge.
+Aesthetic unity (in our case and not uniquely, perception of the compositional idea) thus occurs as a synthesis of consciousness emerging in durational time - that is, as a moment of cumulative insight by virtue of which the essence of a totality comes into perceptibility while its individual components simultaneously stand out in all morphological uniqueness.
+As it happens, Medieval European thinkers experienced this mode of aesthesis, and conceived of it as anagoge.
 For them, the locus classicus of music as conduit for the anagogic apprehension of metaphysical truth was Plato’s Pythagorean vision of the universe, wherein sounding harmony metaphorizes the primacy of cosmos - a Greek term translatable as both "order" and "ornament" - imbuing all creation.
-For Plato as for every Pythagorean, such order may be expressed most fundamentally in terms of numbers.
-Indeed, a central tenet of Pythagoreanism is that the ratios governing, say, the division of a monochord into consonant intervals, also govern the disposition of the physical universe.
+For Plato as for every Pythagorean, such order may be expressed most potently in terms of numbers.
+Indeed, a central tenet of Pythagoreanism is that the ratios governing, for example, the division of a monochord into consonant intervals, also govern the disposition of the physical universe.
 Such logic forms the basis of the fabled doctrine of the music of the spheres, which holds the proportional motions of celestial bodies to produce real, actual harmonies - the sounds, to a Pythagorean, of cosmos cosmetos, or "order adorned."